tristaneason/grizzlytargets/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 = Can this plugin update existing user data? =

 Yes, you can update the user data with the help of this plugin.
-The users will be updated during an import, if the 'If the user exists in the store' field in the Advanced options is set to 'Update'.
+The users will be updated during the import if the 'If the user exists in the store' field in the Advanced options is set to 'Update'.

+= Imported customers are not listed under WooCommerce customers =

+Please refer the article on how to <a href="https://www.webtoffee.com/refresh-woocommerce-customers-list/">refresh WooCommerce customers list</a>

 == Screenshots ==